-This is where most investors find foreclosure homes to purchase.
-After the auction, if the bank is the winning bidder, it goes to the real estate owned (REO) department for liquidation.
-A number of things are possible here but it is extremely common for the lender to remove the personal property, do a quick clean up, and then list the house for sale.
-This is normally done with a real estate agent and can then be found on the MLS.
+After the auction, if the lender is the winning bidder, the property goes to the real estate-owned (REO) department for liquidation.
+More often than not, the lender will remove the personal property, do a quick clean-up, and then list the house for sale on the MLS with the help of a professional real estate agent.

 6. Government-Owned Properties

 The only difference between government-owned properties and bank-owned properties is that the property is owned by the government.
 There are two reasons the government will own a home.

 The first is if they were the lender.
 Fannie Mae and Freddie Mac, both of which are government-sponsored enterprises, are the two largest buyers of mortgage loans.
 Fannie- and Freddie-owned homes will look almost identical to bank-owned properties.
 I